Support the Sausage

 Monday

-With no more Andor and no more The Last of Us, I can finally get back to what I'm (not) good at: anime.
-After taking a brief tangent about the two sides of Robert Mitchum, I dive deep into the first two seasons of Fire Force, having finally completed my rewatch.
-Long story short: I'm glad I decided to rewatch it and am excited to start season three.
-Speaking of season three, you can expect the usual seasonal anime discourse to close out the show as always.
+This episode starts off with a handful of new (to me) movie talk--including Drive-Away Dolls, Companion, and The Monkey--before getting to the usual seasonal anime nonsense, including the season finales of Fire Force and Wind Breaker.
 Anyway and as always, thank you for watching or listening, I hope you enjoy this here episode, and I hope you have a wonderful wonderful rest of your day.
 (And if you haven't already, or are a listener and not a watcher, please like, subscribe, hit the bell, and all that jazz; it may not seem like much, but it goes a long way in helping support the show and site in general.
 I would appreciate it greatly.)

 Click to read more ...